 Selling and promotional expenses.
 Our selling and promotional expenses for the year ended December 31, 2009 were \$85.4 million, an increase of \$19.9 million, or 30.3%, as compared to selling and promotional expenses of \$65.5 million for the year ended December 31, 2008.
 This increase was primarily due to increases in selling and promotional employee compensation and related expenses, advertising and revenue sharing expense, occupancy, and other selling and promotional related costs of \$11.0 million, \$7.1 million, \$1.5 million, and \$0.3 million, respectively.
 These increases were driven by the continued expansion in our marketing efforts, which resulted in an increase in recruitment, marketing, and enrollment staffing, and expenses related to our revenue sharing arrangement.
-Our selling and promotional expenses as a percentage of net revenue decreased by 8.0% to 32.6% for the year ended December 31, 2008.
+Our selling and promotional expenses as a percentage of net revenue decreased by 8.0% to 32.6% for the year ended December 31, 2009, from 40.6% for the year ended December 31, 2008.
 This decrease occurred as a result of an increase in the productivity of our enrollment counselors that were hired during 2008 and early 2009, coupled with a focus on higher quality leads.
 In this regard, we incur immediate expenses in connection with hiring new enrollment counselors while these individuals undergo training, and typically do not achieve full productivity or generate enrollments from these enrollment counselors until four to six months after their dates of hire.

 General and administrative expenses.
-Our general and administrative expenses for the year ended December 31, 2009 were \$35.6 million, an increase of \$8.8 million, or 32.8%, as compared to general and administrative expenses of \$26.8 million for the year ended December 31, 2008.
-This increase was primarily due to increases in bad debt expense, employee compensation, and share-based compensation, which were partially offset by decreases in legal, audit and corporate insurance of \$5.5 million, \$3.5 million, \$0.6 million, and \$0.8 million, respectively.
-Bad debt expense increased to \$14.0 million for the year ended December 31, 2009 from \$8.5 million for the year ended December 31, 2008 as a result of an increase in net revenues and the increase in aged receivables between periods.
+Our general and administrative expenses for the year ended December 31, 2009 were \$21.6 million, an increase of \$3.2 million, or 17.7%, as compared to general and administrative expenses of \$18.4 million for the year ended December 31, 2008.
+This increase was primarily due to increases in, employee compensation, and share-based compensation, which were partially offset by decreases in legal, audit and corporate insurance of \$5.5 million, \$3.5 million, \$0.6 million, and \$0.8 million, respectively.
 Employee compensation increased primarily as a result of the full year impact of the additions made in July 2008 to our executive management team and the subsequent hiring of other personnel needed to operate as a public company.
 The decrease in legal, audit, and corporate insurance is primarily related to legal costs associated with the Sungard matter incurred in 2008 and subsequently settled in 2009.
-Our general and administrative expenses as a percentage of net revenue decreased by 3.0% to 13.6% for the year ended December 31, 2009, from 16.6% for the year ended December 31, 2008, primarily due to a decrease in our legal costs as a percentage of net revenue between periods during 2008 to 1.5% of net revenue during 2009 from 2.9% in 2008 and our ability to leverage our fixed infrastructure over higher net revenue.
-As a result of current economic conditions, a higher percentage of aged receivables are not being paid.
-However, this deterioration in collections of aged receivables has recently been more than offset by changes that have been implemented with respected to our student accounts receivable collection process, which has resulted in fewer accounts reaching aged status.
-Thus the amount of aged receivables and bad debt expense as a percentage of revenue has remained comparable between years.
+Our general and administrative expenses as a percentage of net revenue decreased by 3.2% to 8.2% for the year ended December 31, 2009, from 11.4% for the year ended December 31, 2009, primarily due to a decrease in our legal costs as a percentage of net revenue between periods during 2008 to 1.5% of net revenue during 2009 from 2.9% in 2008 and our ability to leverage our fixed infrastructure over higher net revenue.